Lady and Knight: Princess Cadance and Shining Armor are literally a bright lady and white knight.

 The whole Daring Do book in "Read It And Weep" is a reference to the Indiana Jones series.
 Near the end, they even have an overkill death trap of spiked walls closing in, sinking into quicksand, and spiders and snakes entering the room.
 Of course, Daring finds a way to get out.

 Pegasus: One of the three main pony types.
-Pegasi control the weather and have the ability to walk on clouds, and two of the main 6 are pegasi.
+Pegasi control the weather and have the ability to walk on clouds, and two of the mane 6 are pegasi.

 The Pirates Who Don't Do Anything: The Crystal Empire doesn't act like an empire at all.
-It has it's own alicorn princess to rule over it and is treated as important, but it appears to be limited to a single city and is treated as if it's a part of Equestria.
-It acts more like a city-state that is affiliated with Equestria...which would make Equestria the empire, if anything.
+It has its own alicorn princess to rule over it and is considered important, but it appears to be limited to a single city and is treated as if it's a city-state that is affiliated with Equestria...which would make Equestria the empire, if anything.